The Lone Pine by Nicolette Vajtay

 “I am too tired,” he said, “too weak to press the image upon the plaster.
 It will be easier to draw.”
 He held the dagger out to her with instructions to carve the pencil into a point.

-She had learned to whittle a stick in Girl Scouts, but her grandfather wouldn’t have known that, and she certainly wouldn’t have trusted a ten-year-old like herself with such a weapon.
+She wouldn’t have trusted a ten-year-old like herself with such a weapon so why did he?
+Sure, she had whittled a stick in Girl Scouts, but her grandfather wouldn’t have known that.
 The master had crafted the Tantō to kill, not to sharpen a pencil.

-Her grandfather used all his remaining energy, leaned toward her, and pushed the handle of the Tantō into her small hand.
+Her grandfather used all his remaining energy, leaned toward her, and pushed the shaft of the Tantō into her small hand.
 She wanted to give it back, but his face flared red as his lungs coughed up a spasm of searing need.
 Michiko reached out to him, but he shook her off and leaned back again, wrapped the blanket tighter around his shoulders, and directed her attention to the blade.
-She looked straight into his dark eyes for confirmation, which were clouded with fever but clear with intention.
+She looked straight into his dark eyes for confirmation, and while clouded with fever, they were clear with intention.

 “Leave me be.
 Get on with your task,” he said, then closed his eyes in search of some relief.

 Sitting there on the rear seat of the boat, Michiko passed the weapon back and forth between her two hands, taking a moment to consider its immense danger.
-And its noble beauty.
-The weapon felt much heavier than she expected.
-But it also felt natural in her hands, as if she had held it a million times before.
-Without ever having seen such a weapon, she somehow knew how to hold it.
-Which both surprised her and not.
+And its beauty.
+The weapon felt much heavier than she expected, but it also felt natural in her hands, as if she had held it a million times before.
+Without ever having seen such a weapon, she somehow knew how to hold it, which both surprised her and not.
 From the very first time she saw the dagger, she felt a connection to it, like in some strange way it had always belonged to her.

-From the corner of her eye, she saw him watching as she carved the pencil.
+From the corner of her eye, she saw her grandfather watching as she carved the pencil.
 His wrinkled features softened, and a noticeable turn lifted his constant frown.
-When he nodded with approval, she fumbled from his attention, and her natural ability slipped into awkward clumsiness, nearly slicing her fingers.
 He hadn’t expressed any emotion toward her before; the surprise of it made her feel self-conscious.
+When he nodded with approval, she fumbled, and the knife lurched in her hand.
 With a gentle touch, he placed two fingers on that soft spot below her thumb with a suggestion that she slow down.

-After a few more passes over the pencil, Michiko presented her grandfather with a point of lead that could write a novel.
+After a few more passes over the lead, Michiko presented the pencil to her grandfather with a point so finely carved, it could write a novel.